-For students whose academic goals are not best served by a traditional major, CLU offers the opportunity to design an interdisciplinary major in which the student selects courses from more than one department.
+For students whose academic goals are not best served by a traditional major, Cal Lutheran offers the opportunity to design an interdisciplinary major in which the student selects courses from more than one department.
 Independent studies and experiential learning can also be included in the major.

 Students work with a faculty mentor and faculty advisory committee to develop a proposal for a course of study that meets the student’s needs.
 Examples of such majors include environmental law and policy; childhood development and creativity; graphic design; systems analysis; and human resources management.